Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 * BugFix: Tile Processing was faster then tile loading from Amazon => Added delayloop until all tiles are loaded
 * Changed Tile Processor to Promises to increase reliability
 * Added Button Colors to Usersettings
-* Added the possibility to delete the database
+* Added the possibility to delete the database (USERSETTINGS)
-* Added the possibility to export the database
+* Added the possibility to export the database (USERSETTINGS)
+* Added the possibility to import the database (USERSETTINGS)

 ##### [06.12.2023] - Version 0.9.0